KoonEdhuan/Shaadi_Demo/README.md

 ⚡ Key Features:

-Offline-First: All API data is cached in Room; users can view matches even without an internet connection.
-Overlay Filters: A floating filter menu that utilizes AnimatedVisibility to overlap content without disrupting the pager's position.
+Offline-First: All API data is cached in Room; users can view matches even without an internet connection.\n Overlay Filters: A floating filter menu that utilizes AnimatedVisibility to overlap content without disrupting the pager's position.
 Vertical Pager: Used a vertical pager instead of using Lazy Column to minimize the amount swipe gestures required per profile.
 Real-time Network Monitoring: A NetworkObserver provides a sticky "No Internet" banner that reacts instantly to connectivity changes.